StuartFleishman/StuartFleishman/README.md

 My backend engineer training is in Ruby on Rails & Sinatra.
 Basic knowledge of the web: REST apis, HTTP requests, MVC, SQL, CRUD.

 Since graduating from Flatiron I have built an e-commerce store using Next.JS for the frontend and MongoDB for the backend.
-Material-UI was also implemented for CSS. const techSkills =
+Material-UI was also implemented for CSS.
+Tech Skills:
 language: Ruby,
 framework: Ruby on Rails,
 backend: Node.JS,